Tawang: Road

 Located on the northernmost end of NH 13 of Trans-Arunachal Highway network, Tawang is 447.5 km from state capital Itanagar and is connected with buses run by APSRTC and private services.

-Border Roads Organisation (BRO) was tasked in July 2020 to build the strategic road from Lumla west of Tawang in India Trashigang in Bhutan through Sakteng Wildlife Sanctuary which will reduce Guwahati to Tawang by 150 km and enable rapid deployment of troops in eastern Bhutan and in Tawang sector of India–China–Bhutan border.
-This will be an upgrade of the existing Malo Road along Manas River (Dangme Chu River in Bhutanse) to National Highway standards, of this 40 km new winding road the 11 km Khitshang Road–Manlo Road stretch from Duksum on Trashiyangtse–Tashigang Road to Bhutan-India border in the east as well Lumla in India to Bhutan-India border already exists, only 10 km of new road needs to be constructed and the rest will be an upgrade of the existing roads.
+Border Roads Organisation (BRO) was tasked in July 2020 to build the strategic road from Lumla west of Tawang in India to Trashigang in Bhutan through Sakteng Wildlife Sanctuary which will reduce Guwahati to Tawang by 150 km and enable rapid deployment of troops in eastern Bhutan and in Tawang sector of the India–China–Bhutan border.
+This will be an upgrade of the existing Malo Road along Manas River (Dangme Chu River in Bhutanse) to National Highway standards.
+Of this 40 km new winding road the 11 km Khitshang Road–Manlo Road stretch from Duksum on Trashiyangtse–Tashigang Road to Bhutan-India border in the east as well Lumla in India to Bhutan-India border already exists, only 10 km of new road needs to be constructed and the rest will be an upgrade of the existing roads.
 There are proposals to build more roads to connect eastern Bhutan with western Tawang such as Trashigang–Namshu Road, the Chorten Kora–Zemithang Road, road upgrade in Bhutan to Singye Dzong on Bhutan-China border, and an advance landing ground airstrip near Singye Dzong area along with more helipads in this area.

 Sela Tunnel through Sela Pass is an under-construction road tunnel project to ensure all-weather connectivity between Guwahati in Assam and Tawang.
 The tunnel gets its name from 4170 m (13,700 ft) Sela Pass which this tunnel will cut across and reduce the distance between Dirang and Tawang by 10 km.
 The Government of India announced the funding for construction of all weather transport tunnel in 2018-19 budget.
 Construction started in Jan/Feb 2019 and ends by December 2022.
 The tunnel which is being constructed by the Border Roads Organisation (BRO) will cut the travel time from the Indian Army's IV Corps headquarter at Tezpur to Tawang by at least 10 km or 1 hour, and it will also help make the NH13 an all-weather road to access Tawang which usually gets disconnected during winter.
-Pass itself is located at 13,700 feet, but the tunnel will pass through at the height of 10,000 feet.
+The Pass itself is located at 13,700 feet, but the tunnel will pass through at the height of 10,000 feet.
 BRO is also improving the road from Sangetsar Tso (north of Tawang) to Bum La Pass on India–China Line of Actual Control.
-The tenders for construction were floated in 2018, and Prime Minister Narendra Modi laid the foundation stone in Feb 2019 to commence the construction.
+The tenders for construction were floated in 2018, the Government of India Minister laid the foundation stone in February 2019 to commence the construction.
+The major infrastructure milestone was reached on March 9, 2024 with the inauguration of the Sela Tunnel by the Border Roads Organisation (BRO).
+Situated at an altitude of approximately 13,000 feet, the tunnel system provides all-weather, year-round access to Tawang, significantly reducing travel time and eliminating the need to cross the snow-prone Sela Pass.